Table of Contents[Hide][Show]

 Open every day 9 a.m. to dusk

-If your kids are too old for miniature trains and playscapes then rent a boat.
-Nestled along the banks of Barton Creek, rent a boat or board to explore Zilker Park by water.
-The creek features calm water and lots of birds and turtles to see and feeds into Lady Bird Lake.
+If your kids are too old for playscapes, explore Zilker Park by water.
+Nestled along the banks of Barton Creek, rent a boat or board.
+The creek features calm water and lots of birds and turtles to see.
+It feeds into Lady Bird Lake.

-Though turn around at the entrance of Lady Bird Lake with inexperienced paddlers since larger boats navigate Lake Bird Lake.
-Cash Only.
+TravelingMom Tip: Turn around at the entrance of Lady Bird Lake with inexperienced paddlers since larger boats navigate Lake Bird Lake.

 Zilker Botanical Garden